Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 - In another mixing bowl, beat the softened cream cheese until smooth.
 Slowly add the sugar and mint extract and mix until fully incorporated.
 While mixing, add green food coloring drop by drop until you get the desired color.
 Add the melted chocolate and stir.

 - Gently fold in the whipped cream until smooth.
-Pour the filling into the prepared pan, smooth out the top and refrigerate at least 4 hours or overnight.
+Pour the filling into the prepared pan, smooth out the top and refrigerate for at least 4 hours or overnight.

 - To serve, carefully loosen the springform pan.
 You may want to run a thin knife along the edge.
 Place the cheesecake onto a serving plate.
 Decorate with more whipped cream if desired.